dgelessus/NAGUS/docs/protocol.rst

 The format of the message data is completely different for each message type (which in turn depends on the connection type and communication direction).
-The overall message format doesn't contain any generic information about the structure of the message, not even its length.
+The overall message format doesn't contain any generic information about the structure of the message --- there isn't even a length field, except in the file server protocol.
-This means that if a message with an unknown type is received, it's impossible to safely process that message and any further ones after it.
+For all other connection types, if a message with an unknown type is received, it's impossible to safely process that message and any further ones after it.

 .. note::